respu/boost.dispatch/doc/main.md

     to make Boost.Dispatch works.

   - @ref group-extension\n
-    Documentation for extenson points for library's components.
+    Documentation for extension points for library's components.
 This documentation is useful for people wanting to extended Boost.Dispatch to work with their own types.

+  - @ref group-adapted\n
+    Documentation for the predefined adaptation of external types to be usable with the library.

   - @ref group-detail\n
     Documentation for implementation details of the library.
 This documentation is useful